Bulawayo Bulawayo, Zimbabwe Travel Guide

 Your trip to Bulawayo functions as an excellent introduction to Zimbabwe and the broader Southern African region.

 Bulawayo serves as a strategic gateway to the broader Southern African safari circuit.
-Combine your Bulawayo experience with Victoria Falls and Hwange National Park to an iconic Zimbabwean adventure.
+Combine your Bulawayo experience with The Largest waterfall in the world and Hwange National Park to a landmark Zimbabwean adventure.

-Return during the wet season (November-April) for lush green landscapes, full rivers, and unparalleled birdwatching.
-This offers a stark contrast to the dry season's focus on wildlife concentration around where water comes from.
+Return during the wet season (November-April) for green green landscapes, full rivers, and unparalleled birdwatching.
+This gives a stark contrast to the dry season's focus on wildlife concentration around where water comes from.

 Make use of these valuable resources for your journey.